Bulgarian Basketball All-Star Game: Rodman and Muggsy Bogues in the All-Star Game

 In 2012 the Bulgarian Basketball Federation presided by Georgi Glouchkov invited former NBA superstar Dennis Rodman to attend the 2012 All-Star Game as a special guest.
-Rodman arrived in Sofia and in a press conference he even express his desire to play in the event.
+Rodman arrived in Sofia and in a press conference he even expressed his desire to play in the event.
 Though he attended the event he finally did not play.
 Two years earlier Muggsy Bogues was invited by the Federation to attend the 2010 All-Star Game in Varna.
-He received a copy of jersey worn by Georgi Glouchkov in the first 1990 edition at the press conference.
-Bogues gave the of the match by throwing the first ball, and was a member of the jury evaluating the performances in the dunking competition.
+He received a copy of a jersey worn by Georgi Glouchkov in the first 1990 edition at the press conference.
+Bogues started the match by throwing the first ball, and was a member of the jury evaluating the performances in the dunking competition.